dvbrennanjv/EntraSecretMonitor/README.md

 # Entra Secret Monitor

 This project is a way to use Azure's Logic App service to monitor and notify of expiring secrets in your Entra environment.
-This project looks at sending the output as an email but could easily be used with containers or an S3 bucket to have a static website displaying current secrets and their expiration time.
+This project looks at sending the output to a Azure Storage account and displaying it as a static website, however you could have it send a notification email with the HTML output as well.
 ---

 ## Technologies Used
-- Azure : Logic Apps, ARM Templates, Entra
+- Azure : Logic Apps, ARM Templates, Storage Accounts, Entra
 - Terraform: Infrastructure as Code Tool
-- HTML/CSS : For email styling
+- HTML/CSS : For styling our output
 - GitHub : Version Control

 ---